garamond13/ReShade-shaders/README.md

 **UpgradeSwapEffect addon**
 Upgrades DXGI swapchain to flip model.
 Notes: Use only with DX10 or DX11 games.
-It disabeles vsync.
+It disabeles vsync and fullscreen exclusive mode.

 **UpgradeRenderTargets addon**
 Upgrades render targets to higher precision formats.